September 9, 2019

 Despite their key role, many manufacturing employees are disengaged.
 According to a recent study published by Gallup, just 25% of manufacturing employees are engaged, 8 percentage points lower than the national average for U.S. employees.

-At the same time, the communication to plant employees has traditionally been uninspiring and disconnected to the employees’ daily challenges.
+At the same time, communication with plant employees has traditionally been uninspiring and disconnected from the employees’ daily challenges.
 Without careful planning or consideration, messages come across as “corporate speak” for many employees.

 After all, given all the pressures on plant employees, they may be thinking more about concerns such as: Do I have a job?
 If so, what is it really?
 And does anyone really care how I do my job on a daily basis?